henry4k/konstrukt/documentation/Packages.md

 1. Mount all packages and their dependencies.
 2. Work out correct initialization order using the dependency information.
-3. Initialize each package by running all init scripts it contains.
+3. Initialize each package by loading all Lua modules it contains.
-4. Run the scenarios start script.
+4. Call the `start` function in the scenarios main module.
+   Which looks like this: `require moduleName..'/init'.start()`

 Scenarios